Journey of Initiation

 Tula was the major city of the Toltec’s and according to legend had been founded by the mythological figure Quetzalcóatl (the Plumed Serpent), an ancient deity which the Toltecs had adopted from earlier cultures and worshiped as the god of Venus.
 The ruins of the archaeological site are concentrated in two clusters at opposite ends of a low ridge.
 Recent surveys indicate that the original urban area covered at least three square miles.
 The ruins include the remains of a palace, two ball courts and three temples shaped like truncated pyramids.
 The largest of the pyramid temples, which is surmounted by 15 foot (4.6 meter) columns in the form of stylized human figures, is thought to be dedicated to Quetzalcóatl.
 This pyramid has been restored and the tall statues, called Atlanteans (Los Atlantes), have been erected on its summit.
 A distinctive feature of the pyramid’s base is its walls covered with slabs of volcanic tuff, with bas-reliefs of jaguars and coyotes participating in a sacred procession.
 Directly to the east is the restored Templo de Tlahuizcalpantecuhtli, or Temple of the Morning Star.

-October 29 — Arrive Mexico City; transfer to Villas Arqueologicas Teotihuacán, welcoming, overview and briefly exploring the sacred site of Teotihuacán.
+March 10 — Arrive Mexico City; transfer to Villas Arqueologicas Teotihuacán, welcoming, and overview.

-October 30 — Knowledge of the Plumed Serpent, Quetzalcóatl, while exploring the ancient site of Teotihuacán
+March 11 — Knowledge of the Plumed Serpent, Quetzalcóatl, while exploring the ancient site of Teotihuacán.

 This is a very basic itinerary.
 For more details, please contact us at firstname.lastname@example.org